multiversx/mx-docs/docs/validators/system-requirements.md

 Usage recommendations:
 - Testnet/Devnet Validators: ARM processors can be utilized effectively as validator nodes on Testnet or Devnet.
-- Mainnet Observers: ARM processors can be utilized effectively as observer nodes that can provide API support to embedded and non-critical services.
+- Mainnet Observers: ARM processors can be utilized effectively as observer nodes that can provide API support to non-critical services.
 - Mainnet Validators: Despite successful testing, **it is NOT recommended to use ARM processors as mainnet validators** at this time due to potential performance and reliability concerns.

-We will continue to monitor and improve support for ARM architecture, and we encourage the community to provide feedback on their experiences.
+We will continue to monitor and improve support for ARM architecture, and we encourage the community to provide [feedback](https://t.me/MultiversXValidators) on their experiences.

 [comment]: # (mx-context-auto)